squirrelphp/queries/README.md

 ### Use squirrelphp/queries-bundle and squirrelphp/entities

+[squirrelphp/queries-bundle](https://github.com/squirrelphp/queries-bundle) is an integration of this library into Symfony, so you can get started quickly.

-[squirrelphp/entities](https://github.com/squirrelphp/entities) is a library built on top of `squirrelphp/queries` and offers easy manipulation of database tables and follows all the above guidelines. [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) is the Symfony bundle integrating entities and repositories into a Symfony project.
+[squirrelphp/entities](https://github.com/squirrelphp/entities) is a library built on top of `squirrelphp/queries` and offers support for entities and repositories while following all the above guidelines.

+[squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) is the Symfony bundle integrating entities and repositories into a Symfony project.

 Why don't you support X?
 Why is feature Y not included?
 -------------------------------------------------------